wminshew/emrysdocs/content/docs/users/examples.md

 # Example projects

-Please note running these projects is not free (though the expected cost is ~< $0.02, subject to network demand).
+Please note running these projects is not free (though the expected cost is $0.01-$0.02, subject to network demand).
 Even if you have credits, you must add a valid card to your [account](https://www.emrys.io/account) (powered by [Stripe](https://stripe.com)).

+The below examples use the config file
 ## Basic

 	$ curl -O https://storage.googleapis.com/emrys-public/tutorials/basic-example.tar.gz